-As at 31 December 2014, valuations were undertaken by Midland Surveyors Limited (2013: Knight Frank Petty Limited, an independent qualified professional valuer), a qualified professional valuer with appropriate professional qualifications and recent experience in the valuation of similar properties in the relevant locations.
+As at 31 December 2015, valuations were undertaken by Midland Surveyors Limited, a qualified professional valuer with appropriate professional qualifications and recent experience in the valuation of similar properties in the relevant locations.
 Fair values of investment properties are generally derived using the income capitalisation method.
 This valuation method is based on the capitalisation of the net income and reversionary income potential by adopting appropriate capitalisation rates, which are derived from analysis of sale transactions and valuers' interpretation of prevailing investor requirements or expectations.
 The prevailing market rents adopted in the valuation have reference to valuers' view of recent lettings, within the subject properties and other comparable properties.